jeshuamaxey/nfc-challenge/README.md

 ### Deploying the server

-From a terminal window, navigate to the newly cloned Jotta directory and login with your Heroku account details using the `heroku login` command.
+From a terminal window login with your Heroku account details using the `heroku login` command.

 You can run the server locally using `foreman start` to make sure things are in order before you deploy the app.